Pelvic Wellness During Pregnancy: Why it’s Important & How to Improve It

 Use a Maternity Support Belt

 Belly bands are designed to support the abdomen and lower back during pregnancy.
-These bands can also help to stabilize the round ligaments and the sacroiliac joints.
+These bands can also help to stabilize the round ligaments and support the sacroiliac joint.
 This reduces the risk and severity of round ligament pain, sacroiliac joint pain, pubic symphysis dysfunction and similar pregnancy health issues.
-Choose a maternity support belt that is supportive yet soft and flexible with Velcro so that you can use it through all three trimesters.
+Choose a maternity support belt that is supportive yet soft and flexible with adjustable fastening so that you can use it through all three trimesters.
 Additional support bands provide extra lift and gentle compression which will help you stay active and exercise throughout your pregnancy.

 Maternity support belts that also have compression therapy groin bands offer immediate pelvic and groin pain relief.
 Groin bands help to reduce pelvic pressure and heaviness and reduces vulvar varicosities –enlarged and twisted veins of the vulva.
 Vulvar varicosities are a common problem during pregnancy and it is estimated to affect over 20 percent of pregnant women.
-Groin bands also provide compression support for prolapsed organs and Symphysis pubis dysfunction (SPD), commonly known as girdle pain.
+Groin bands also provide compression support for prolapsed organs and Symphysis Pubis Dysfunction (SPD during pregnancy), commonly known as pelvic girdle pain.
 Add-on shoulder straps for a maternity support belt can help to improve pelvic wellness as it helps to take the pressure off the pelvis and lower back.